Welcome to all our parents!

 Return to Top

-Student Disability Services at the University of Memphis encourages students to be proactive rather than reactive.
+Disability Resources for Students at the University of Memphis encourages students to be proactive rather than reactive.

 Parents of students with disabilities are encouraged to make certain that their son/daughter

-is fully registered with Student Disability Services (SDS) as they begin at the University of Memphis.
+is fully registered with Disability Resources for Students (SDS) as they begin at the University of Memphis.
 In addition to providing disability-related

 accommodations in the classroom and on tests, SDS has a number of helpful programs to assist students and prepare them for academic